GSA/digitalgov.gov/content/services/u-s-digital-registry.md

 {{< button href="https://usdigitalregistry.digitalgov.gov/admin" text="Register and Manage Accounts" >}}

 Accessing the U.S. Digital Registry requires an OMB Max ID, which is available to federal government employees and contractors with a valid .gov, .mil, or .fed.us email address.
 [Register for an OMB Max ID](https://max.omb.gov/maxportal/registrationForm.action) if you need one.

+---

+**Notice:** As of April 19, 2018, all entries that have not been updated by agencies since January 1, 2017 have been archived.
+Archived accounts will not appear in the public facing list and API of official, active accounts.
+This was done to help ensure that users can trust that accounts listed in the U.S. Digital Registry are official and active.

+If your federal agency account has been archived but is still active, you can easily log-in and update these accounts to make them active again.
+In the meantime, GSA will continue to help agencies fulfill this need by providing support and guidance.

+Federal agencies are directed to update these account by [OMB Memo M-17-06](https://www.whitehouse.gov/sites/whitehouse.gov/files/omb/memoranda/2017/m-17-06.pdf), _“Policies for Federal Agency Public Websites and Digital Services,”_ which states:
+> “To help confirm the validity of official U.S. Government digital platforms, within 60 days of the publication date of this Memorandum, agencies must register their public-facing digital services such as social media, collaboration accounts, mobile apps and mobile websites, with the U.S. Digital Registry at: http://www.digitalgov.gov/services/u-s-digital-registry/.”